Nature won’t give us a bailout

 Bottom Trawling:

 Bottom trawling involves dragging huge, heavy nets along the sea floor.
 Large metal plates and rubber wheels attached to these nets move along the bottom and crush nearly everything in their path, coral, sponges, plants, and all kids of sea life.
-It literaly scraps the ocean floor clean of life.
+It literally scraps the ocean floor clean of life.

 It is used to fish cod, haddock, squid, shrimp and crustaceans among other commercial fish.